The 4 Best Meditation Apps to Build a Steady Practice

 The catch term these days is mindfulness.
 This is in fact a slightly different pursuit than meditation.
 As Ira Israel points out, it’s sort of the opposite, since traditional meditation is a mind-emptying practice.
 But studies abound documenting the positive effects of meditation and mindfulness, from the obvious—stress reduction, help with anxiety and depression—to the not-so-apparent, like stronger immune systems, lower risk of heart disease, better relationships, and overall increased happiness.

 But a lot depends on your own personality, the vibe you go in for, and the techniques that work for you.
-So take some time to play around with various apps; the ones here all cost $1.99 or less.
-(Note: most of these require additional purchases once you’ve run through the included content—from 99 cents per meditation to $10 or more for an annual subscription.)
+So take some time to play around with various apps; the ones here all cost less than a digital streaming service.
+(Note: most of these require additional purchases once you’ve run through the included content—from single fees per meditation to $10 or more for an annual subscription.)

 And don’t forget one key fact: You do have time.
 I need to remind myself of this whenever I get too caught up in the rush.
 Every minute invested in resting those neural pathways will pay itself back—you’ll need less sleep, and you’ll be sharper and more efficient.

-Best for Beginners: This intuitively designed and supremely accessible app puts learning front and center, and includes a Basics page that explains some of the science behind meditation.
-Included are 15 no-nonsense guided meditations that focus on a single concept, like Equanimity.
-Best of all is the Check In screen that asks you to pinpoint your current mood and emotions, then recommends three different meditations based on your answers.
-A progress page tracks the time you spend meditating, your most frequent emotions, and your “Weekly Settledness” score.
-Best of all, the app is the work of Tools for Peace, a nonprofit that teaches kids kindness and compassion through school programs and camps.
-Free; iPhone only
+This intuitively designed and supremely accessible app puts learning front and center, and includes helpful Masterclass information where mindfulness experts explains some of the science behind meditation.
+Included are several no-nonsense guided meditations that focus on a single concept, like relieving stress.
+Best of all is the check in screen that asks you to pinpoint your current mood and emotions, then recommends different meditations or mindful activities based on your answers.
+Additionally, a progress page tracks the time you spend meditating, and the app also includes other meditative tools, like bedtime stories read by celebrities, mindful movement exercises, and a white noise simulator.

 These apps offer specific features for those who don’t need a guide but do want tools to facilitate their practice.